Home / publications / commentaries /

 People migrate to the UK for different reasons, including work, study, family and humanitarian reasons.
 The headline net migration figure from the Office for National Statistics (ONS) includes them all, so long as they are migrating for at least 12 months.
 It also includes British people emigrating and returning to the UK (net migration of Brits is negative, so subtracts from the total).

-The increase from 2019 to 2023 resulted mostly from non-EU citizens coming on work and study visas (including their partners or children).
-Asylum seekers made up around 10% of overall net migration that year.
+The rise from 2019 to 2023 was driven mostly by non-EU citizens arriving on work and study visas (including their partners or children).
+Asylum seekers made up around 10% of overall net migration in 2023.

-Much of the increase results from recent immigration policy liberalisations.
-For example, the government liberalised rules for work visas and encouraged more international students to come to the UK.
+Much of the increase resulted from recent immigration policy liberalisations.
+For example, the Conservative government liberalised rules for work visas and encouraged more international students to come to the UK.
 It also opened new humanitarian visa routes for Ukrainians and Hong Kongers.
-Immigration policy has interacted with other factors unrelated to immigration.
+Immigration policy also interacted with other factors unrelated to immigration.
 For example, universities started to recruit students overseas more actively as their financial situation deteriorated.

 For more information on the drivers of net migration, see the Migration Observatory briefing, Net migration to the UK.